stug/tcpy/README.md

 but this behavior leads to wireshark reporting that packets' checksums are incorrect (since it sees them before the hardware can set the correct value).
 This can be turned off using `ethtool -K $interface tx off` and `ethtool -K $interface tso off`.
+* Running this in VirtualBox with its standard networking configuration (nat) doesn't work -- something about how it does NAT clobbers the TCP packets after the connection is established and subsequent packets are never seen on the other side (the handshake goes through though).
+It worked with a bridged adapter, though.